MRI-Lab-Graz/psycho-validator/docs/ERROR_CODES.md

 # Error Codes Reference

-This document describes all validation error codes used by Psycho-Validator and how to fix them.
+This document describes all validation error codes used by Prism-Validator and how to fix them.

 ## Table of Contents